 Don’t be afraid to get some technology that is a few months old.
 Even a year or two old is completely fine when it comes to technology.
 Sometimes when a company releases a new iron, they will put their old set of irons on sale.
 This can be a great time to grab a set for a very good value.

-Should I Purchase the Gap Wedge That Matches My Irons?
+Should I Purchase The Gap Wedge That Matches My Irons?

-We save the most popular question for last.
 People are continually asking if they should purchase a gap wedge that matches their irons or one that matches their wedges.
 This can be a tough call to make, but we have a few tips to help you make this decision.

 You have to decide what it is you want to use your gap wedge for.
 If you are using it for full swing shots to approach greens during a round, then you will want something that matches your irons.
 If you are using your gap wedge mostly around the greens and for the occasional longer pitch shots, then the gap wedge that matches your wedges makes more sense.